AntonStoeckl/bowling-game-kata/docs/02_introduction_to_team_programming.md

 [mob programming and the power of flow](https://www.youtube.com/watch?v=28S4CVkYhWA) till ~minute 09:29

 ## Key ideas
-- "All the brilliant minds working on the same thing, at the same time, at the same space, at the same computer."
+>All the brilliant minds working on the same thing, at the same time, at the same space, at the same computer.

-- "For an idea to go from someone's head to into the computer it must go through somebody else's hands."
+>For an idea to go from someone's head to into the computer it must go through somebody else's hands.

-- Why?
+*Why people do it:*
-  - Knowledge sharing
+- knowledge sharing
 - flow and focus
 - many perspectives
 - rapid continuous feedback
 - better solutions

-# How to do it
+# Key technique driver & navigator
-We have covered now what it is and why it seems desirable to work this way.
+We have covered what it is and why it seems desirable to work this way.
-Here are some practices on how people have been doing it:
+Here is one key technique on how people have been doing it:

 [driver & navigator](https://youtu.be/SHOVVnRB4h0?t=1166) till minute ~28:00